denten-books/plain-text/2-surface.md

 By decoupling input and output, magnetic storage and solid state media afford the injection of time and space, in arbitrary intervals, between the process of inscription and comprehension.
-Content, coupled with control code, sinks beneath the matte surface of electrical charge.
+Content coupled with control code sinks beneath the matte surface of electrical charge.
 The final movement in the emergence of automated discourse reintroduces the illusion of immediacy into the process of inscription.
 Text, invisible in its material substratum, reappears on the screen, but, crucially, the correspondence between the archived and the projected inscription can no longer be guaranteed.
-The very admixture of formatting and control code which we saw emerge in the first stage of the movement towards simulation, remains out of sight.
-The simulation is as perilous as it is liberating: perilous, because the flows of power and control can now be submerged beneath the visible surface of the screen, and liberating, because loosely coupled to their material substratum texts become both more fluid and more portable.
+The very admixture of formatting and control code which we saw emerge in the first stage of the movement towards simulation remains out of sight.
+The condition of simulated text is as liberating as it is perilous: liberating, because loosely coupled to their material substratum texts become both more fluid and more portable; and perilous because the flows of power and control can now be submerged beneath the visible surface of the screen.
 Plainly put, the systematic barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts are reduced to a minimum, while the barriers to comprehension increase.

-Observed at the site of the projection, on a screen, the inscription rightly appears as an ephemeral artifact.
-The electric word flows and flickers.
-The screen
+Denning

-With the illusory role of the screen in mind, I propose 1968 as the year in which the contemporary textual condition takes its present form.
+I propose 1968 as the year in which the contemporary textual condition takes its present form.
 On December 9, 1968 Douglas Engelbart, then founder and primary investigator at the NASA- and ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what later became known colloquially as "the mother of all demos [@tweney_mother_2008]" before an audience of roughly one thousand or so computer professionals attending the Fall Joint Computer Conference held at the Convention Center in San Francisco [@rogers_demo_2005].
 The demo announced the arrival of almost every technology prophesied by Vannevar Bush in his influential 1945 piece for *The Atlantic* [@bush_as_1945].
-Speaking a little over an hour,  through a headset, in a prerecorded address, Engelbart features functional (live) prototypes of the
-following: graphical user interfaces, video conferencing, remote camera monitoring, links and hypertext, version control, text search, image manipulation, windows-based user interfaces, digital slides, networked machines, mouse, stylus, and joystick inputs, and "what you see is what you
+Speaking a little over an hour,  through a headset, in a prerecorded address, Engelbart features functional (live) prototypes of the following: graphical user interfaces, video conferencing, remote camera monitoring, links and hypertext, version control, text search, image manipulation, windows-based user interfaces, digital slides, networked machines, mouse, stylus, and joystick inputs, and "what you see is what you